OFFLINE-GmbH/oc-site-search-plugin/README.md

 Make sure you set the `Url of blog post page` setting to point to the right url.
 Only specify the fixed part of the URL: `/blog`.
 If your posts are located under `/blog/:category/:slug` the default value is okay.

+### ArrizalAmin.Portfolio

+Make sure you set the `Url of portfolio detail page` setting to point to the right url.
+Only specify the fixed part of the URL: `/portfolio/project`.
+If your detail page is located under `/portfolio/project/:slug` the default value is okay.

 ### CMS pages (experimental)

 If you want to provide search results for CMS pages change the `enabled` setting to `On`.